theunitedeffort/theunitedeffort.org/README.md

 Permissions to the Airtable base can be granted by the adminitrators of the [UEO base](https://airtable.com/apphE4mk8YDqyHM0I/).
 Once you have at least read access to the base, you can get a value for `AIRTABLE_API_KEY` by [generating an Airtable personal access token](https://airtable.com/create/tokens/new) with `data.records:read` scope on the UEO Housing Database.

 Public transit data is also drawn from [511 SF Bay](https://511.org).
-If you want this data in your development site, you will need to provide an addtional environment variable:
+If you want this data in your development site, you will need to provide an addtional optional environment variable:

 - `SF_BAY_511_API_KEY`